sunray1/pdf_to_table/README.md

   -p PAGES, --pages PAGES
                         Pages of tables in file.
 Must match up to number of areas.
-Example: '1' -c, --concatenate     Add flag if all parsed tables should be concatenated together -o, --OCR             Add flag if pdf needs to be OCRed
+Example: '1' -c, --concatenate     Add flag if all parsed tables should be concatenated together -o, --OCR             Add flag if pdf needs to be OCRed.
+This will redo any OCR in the input pdf.
+  -s, --stream          Add flag if table should be parsed via the Stream extraction method.
+Stream is used to parse tables that have
+                        whitespaces between cells to simulate a table structure.
+  -l, --lattice         Add flag if table should be parsed via the Lattice extraction method.
+Lattice is used used to parse tables that
+                        have demarcated lines between cells.
 ```

-Depending on the type of PDF file, tables can be text or image-based.
-This can be discovered by highlighting the table in a PDF viewer and seeing if the text is highlighted.
-If so, it is text-based, if not, the table is image-based.
-Tables that are imaged-based must first be OCRed and the layer added onto to the PDF.
+#### Demarcating Table Areas

 Each table on each page must be marked via point measurement coordinates and the page number.
 It is useful to use the Tabula app to grab table coordinates.